jcarrigan0/CS230-Operating-Platforms/README.md

 Q: What did you do particularly well in developing this documentation?

-A: I believe I provided an thorough operating platform evaluation based on the needs of the client.
+A: I believe I provided a thorough operating platform evaluation based on the needs of the client.
 I identified the strengths and weaknesses of each platform and gave the client a clear picture of what each path forward would entail.

 Q: What about the process of working through a design document did you find helpful when developing the code?